jbcodeforce/jbcodeforce.github.io/README.md

 ### Pushing the book to GitHub Pages

 1. Ensure that all your local changes to the `master` branch have been committed and pushed to the remote repository. `git push origin code`
-1. Run `mkdocs gh-deploy --remote-branch master` from the root directory.
+1. Run `mkdocs gh-deploy --remote-branch main` from the root directory.